Bringing memory to Boolean networks: a unifying framework: Discussion

 \section{Discussion}

-We proposed a novel and general characterization of BN dynamics that can exploit a memory along trajectories in order to reach configurations that are not reachable with conventional (general) asynchronous updates.
-This led us to provide a generic framework for defining and comparing such update modes.
+We proposed a novel and unifying characterization of BN dynamics that can exploit a memory along trajectories in order to reach configurations that are not reachable with conventional (general) asynchronous updates.
 We have shown how update modes of the literature such as the most permissive, the interval, and the cuttable modes can be expressed in this framework, emphasizing the notion of memory they employ.
-Besides existing modes, we took advantage of this framework to introduce novel update modes: the history-based mode, which can use any past configuration as a reference to update its current one, and the trapping mode, which can also revive and update a past configuration.
+Besides existing modes, we took advantage of this framework to introduce three novel update modes: the history-based mode, which can use any past configuration as a reference to update its current one, and the trapping and subcube-based modes, which can also revive and update a past configuration.
+The comparison of trajectories and reachable configurations between these memory-based update modes resulted in a hierarchy of (weak) simulation, in which the trapping mode, and its equivalent subcube-based mode, subsume all others, including the most permissive mode.
+Moreover, trapping and most permissive modes coincide on the reachability of configurations in minimal trapspaces, which in these cases, are the attractors of the dynamics.